mesmacosta/java-certification/kathy-sierra-study-notes/chapter-3/Chapter-3.md

 * If, for a method invocation, an argument must be:
     - widen then boxed: compilation error!
     - boxed then widen: just fine!
+* Garbage collection questions do not apply to Strings.
+* The `finalize()` method can save the object from being elegible for garbage collection.
+However, it ever is elegible again, the garbage collector won't bother running `finalize()` again.
+* Defining an array as {1,2,} is allowed.
+* Pay attention to objects inside other objects on GC questions!
+* Remember the need to downcast an literal int to an short!
+* Instance init blocks run right after the call to `super()` in a constructor.
+* Private instance variables of an enum are accessible by the class they are declared into.
+* It's not valid to shadow a method variable with a block variable.

 Exercises
 ---------

+1. B   ✗
+2. B   ✗
+3. G   ✗
+4. F   ✔
+5. A   ✔
+6. D   ✔
+7. C   ✗
+8. C   ✗
+9. A   ✔
+10. C,G ✗
+11. B   ✔
+12. A   ✔
+13. E   ✔